Zearin/cucumber/content/cucumber/step-argument-transforms.md

 > TODO: Ruby specific feature. generalize.

-Step argument transforms help your step definitions be more by DRY by allowing you to refactor common operations that you perform on step definition arguments.
-Before each match captured by a step definition is yielded as an argument to the step definition block, an attempt is made to match them against registered `Transform` objects.
+Step argument transforms help your Step Definitions be more by DRY, by allowing you to refactor common operations that you perform on Step Definition arguments.
+Before each match captured by a Step Definition is yielded as an argument to the Step Definition block, an attempt is made to match them against registered `Transform` objects.
 If one of those captured matches match the regular expression of one of a `Transform` objects, its original string value is replaced with the result of what the `Transform` block yields.

 ## Registering a Transform